xiaoluoboding/vue-sonner/README.md

 ## Introduction

-`Vue Sonner` is an opinionated toast component for React.
+`Vue Sonner` is an opinionated toast component for Vue.
 It's customizable, but styled by default.
 Comes with a swipe to dismiss animation.

 ## Installation